ChrisStro/OSDProgress/README.md

     Update-OSDProgress -DisplayBar
     1..100 | Update-OSDProgress
     Stop-OSDProgress

 }
 ```

-It takes some time to finish so it slows down your whole process if you call `Update-OSDProgress` in the same loop.
-So if you are copying a large number of small files, it is not a good idea to run `Update-OSDProgress -Text" filenameX "` for each file.
+It takes some time to finish, so it slows down your whole process if you call `Update-OSDProgress` in the same loop.
+So if you are copying many small files, it is not a good idea to run `Update-OSDProgress -Text" filenameX "` for each file.
 At the beginning of this project the `Save-OSDProgressFile` had the same behavior with faster internet connections, it doubled the download time.
 So I decided to split "Download Content" and "Update the ui" into different runspaces and to redesign `Update-OSDProgress`.
 As a result, the "Download" runspace can do its work without interruption and the "Update" runspace intercepts the current progress from time to time.
 Keep this in mind if you write your own function / script and call `Update-OSDProgress` frequently.

 # Known issues
 * The second time you launch a progress screen in the same Powershell process, the UI will freeze when you hit the unlock button (could be a bug with mahapps dialogs, should spend more time on research :relaxed: ).
 It's not a big problem.
 Why should you restart the progress screen if you have already unlocked it?!?!